Advertisement

 Additional Notes

-New applicants may apply to the Boston Housing Authority's (BHA) Moderate Rehabilitation Program.
-This program allows low-income families to live in specific Moderate Rehabilitation communities with subsidized rents.
-Applicants must apply for specific communities and will be placed on that commun...
+The Moderate Rehabilitation Program allows low-income families to live in specific communities with subsidized rents.
+Applicants must apply for specific communities and qualify for Priority One status.

 Other Programs